kcl-lang/kcl-lang.io/blog/2024-09-18-kcl-0.10.0-release/index.md

 ### 📖 Documentation Updates

-- Added Python, Java, Node.js, Rust, Wasm, .NET, C/C++ and other multi-language API documents.
+- Added Python, Java, Node.js, Rust, WASM, .NET, C/C++ and other multi-language API documents.
 - Updated the IDE Quick Start document.
 - New Blog "A Comparative Overview of Jsonnet and KCL".
 - Updated the crd in "Adapt From Kubernetes CRD Resources" in the documentation.